 7. Sequoia and Kings Canyon National Parks, California

 Sequoia and Kings Canyon National Parks are located in the southern Sierra Nevada mountains in California.
-The two parks are adjacent to each other and share a common visitor center.
+The two parks are adjacent to each other and are often visited together.
 Both parks are home to a variety of plant and animal life, as well as many geological features.
-Sequoia National Park is best known for its giant sequoia trees, which are the largest living things on Earth.

 8. Channel Islands National Park, California